xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

 Katalon Studio can integrate with both Jira Cloud and Jira Server.
 This integration helps you:

+* Submit Bugs to Jira.
 * Link a Katalon Studio project with a Jira project.
-* Import Test Cases from Jira to Studio for creating test cases, and BDD tests.
+* Import Test Cases from Jira to Katalon Studio for creating test cases, and BDD tests.
 * Automatically submit test results and test reports to the linked Jira issue.
-* Submit Bugs to Jira.

 > Prerequisites:
 >
 > * An active Katalon Studio Enterprise license.
-> * Install the Jira Integration plugin.
-You can download the plugin from Katalon Store here: [Jira Intergration](https://store.katalon.com/product/3/Jira-Integration)
+> * Install the **Jira Integration** plugin for Katalon Studio.
+You can download the plugin from Katalon Store at: [Jira Intergration](https://store.katalon.com/product/3/Jira-Integration).
-> * Install the Katalon Studio and TestOps integration plugin.
-You can download the plugin from the Atlassian Marketplace website: [Katalon Studio and TestOps integration](https://marketplace.atlassian.com/apps/1217501/katalon-bdd-test-automation-for-jira) for Jira from Atlassian Marketplace.
+> * Install the **Katalon Studio and TestOps integration** plugin for Atlassian site.
+You can download the plugin from the Atlassian Marketplace website at: [Katalon Studio and TestOps integration](https://marketplace.atlassian.com/apps/1217501/katalon-bdd-test-automation-for-jira).

-In this article, we show you how to configure Katalon Studio for Jira intergration .
-Follow these steps:
+In this article, we show you how to configure Jira intergration in Katalon Studio, then submit a ticket to Jira from Katalon.

 ## Configure Jira integration

+To enable Jira Integration, follow these steps:

-1. To enable JIRA Integration in order to submit issues to JIRA.
-Go to **Project > Settings > Plugins > JIRA**.
+1. Go to **Project > Settings > Plugins > JIRA**.

 <img src="url" width=70% alt="Jira Configuration in Katalon">

-2. Select **Enable integration** option.
-The setting is available for configuration.
+2. Select **Enable integration** option to enable to integration settings.

 3. In the **Authentication** section, fill in the criteria as shown below: